Arvid Genetz: Career

 Genetz has been considered a pioneer of modern morphology, as he described the Sami morphological variations in a modern way, using principles later employed in generative linguistics to understand both the deep and surface structure of the language, separating the description of the models.
-In historical linguistics, he was the first one who realized that the Sami exchanged many loans words with the Baltic Finnish languages.
-In order to investigate Finno languages, Genetz made several expeditions to the White Sea region of Karelia the Kola Peninsula and Siberia.
+In historical linguistics, he was the first one who realized that the Sami exchanged many loans words with the Baltic Finnic languages.
+In order to research Finno-Ugric languages, Genetz made several expeditions to the White Sea region of Karelia, the Kola Peninsula and Siberia.